Why Streaming App Availability Varies by Country And How Regional Licensing Works

 - Unverified third-party apps: Services that promise access to every platform for a few dollars a month are almost always operating illegally, such third-party apps should be blocked.

-Geographic Breakdown: Why Some Apps Work Better in Certain Countries
+Why Streaming Apps Work Better in Certain Countries?

 U.S. Market